PolitiFact: History

 PolitiFact.com was started in August 2007 by Times Washington Bureau Chief Bill Adair, in conjunction with the Congressional Quarterly.

-In January 2010, PolitiFact.com expanded to its second newspaper, the Cox Enterprises-owned Austin American-Statesman in Austin, Texas; the feature, called PolitiFact Texas, covered issues that are relevant to Texas and the Austin area.
+In January 2010, PolitiFact expanded to its second newspaper, the Cox Enterprises-owned Austin American-Statesman in Austin, Texas; the feature, called PolitiFact Texas, covered issues that are relevant to Texas and the Austin area.
 In March 2010, the Times and its partner newspaper, The Miami Herald, launched PolitiFact Florida, which focuses on Florida issues.
 The Times and the Herald share resources on some stories that relate to Florida.

-Since then, PolitiFact.com expanded to other papers, such as The Atlanta Journal-Constitution, The Providence Journal, Milwaukee Journal Sentinel, The Plain Dealer, Richmond Times-Dispatch, the Knoxville News Sentinel and The Oregonian.
-The Knoxville News Sentinel ended its relationship with PolitiFact.com after 2012.
+Since then, PolitiFact expanded to other papers, such as The Atlanta Journal-Constitution, The Providence Journal, Milwaukee Journal Sentinel, The Plain Dealer, Richmond Times-Dispatch, the Knoxville News Sentinel and The Oregonian.
+The Knoxville News Sentinel ended its relationship with PolitiFact after 2012.

-In 2013, Adair was named Knight Professor of the Practice of Journalism and Public Policy at Duke University, and stepped down as Bureau Chief at the Times and as editor at PolitiFact.com.
+In 2013, Adair was named Knight Professor of the Practice of Journalism and Public Policy at Duke University, and stepped down as Bureau Chief at the Times and as editor at PolitiFact.
 The Tampa Bay Times senior reporter, Alex Leary, succeeded Bill Adair as Bureau Chief on July 1, 2013, and Angie Drobnic Holan was appointed editor of PolitiFact in October 2013.
-Adair remains a PolitiFact.com contributing editor.

-In 2014, The Plain Dealer ended its partnership with PolitiFact.com after they reduced their news staff and were unwilling to meet "the required several PolitiFact investigations per week".
+Adair remains a PolitiFact contributing editor.
+In 2014, The Plain Dealer ended its partnership with PolitiFact after they reduced their news staff and were unwilling to meet "the required several PolitiFact investigations per week".

 The organization was acquired in February 2018 by the Poynter Institute, a non-profit journalism education and news media research center that also owns the Tampa Bay Times.

-In March 2019, in preparation for the 2020 presidential elections, PolitiFact partnered with Noticias Telemundo for fact-checking of information given to the Spanish language audience.
+In March 2019, in preparation for the 2020 United States presidential election, PolitiFact partnered with Noticias Telemundo for fact-checking of information given to the Spanish language audience.
 In April 2019 PolitiFact joined forces with Kaiser Health News (KHN), for health-news fact checking.
 In October 2019 insight was given into PolitiFact's Truth-O-Meter's step-by-step process of assessing an item's truth, as considered true by the Politifact team, revealing confirmed facts and including accreditations.

 "Lie of the Year"

-Since 2009, PolitiFact.com has declared one political statement from each year to be the "Lie of the Year."
+From 2009 to 2024, PolitiFact declared one political statement from each year to be the "Lie of the Year".